lin-stephanie/astro-antfustyle-theme/src/content/blog/adding-new-posts.md

 To see how basic Markdown renders, refer to the [Markdown Syntax Guide](../markdown-syntax-guide/).
 To explore how to use MDX to enhance your flexibility in writing posts, check the [MDX Docs](https://mdxjs.com/docs/) and [MDX in Astro](https://docs.astro.build/en/guides/integrations-guide/mdx/#mdx-in-astro).

-Regardless of whether you're using Markdown or MDX, _don't miss out on the [Markdown/MDX extended features](../markdown-mdx-extended-features/) supported by this theme_, including callouts (admonitions/alerts), fully-featured code blocks, image captions and links, video embeddings, styled GitHub links, and more.
+Regardless of whether you're using Markdown or MDX, _don't miss out on the [Markdown/MDX extended features](../markdown-mdx-extended-features/) supported by this theme_, including callouts (admonitions/alerts), fully-featured code blocks, image captions and links, video embeddings, styled links, and more.

 Additionally, the title (set by the `title` property in the YAML frontmatter) is automatically rendered as an h1.
 You don’t need to include the title again in the post, and it’s recommended to start with h2 headings.

-> [!important]- TOC Excludes `title` Property Defined in Frontmatter
+> [!important]- TOC excludes `title` property defined in frontmatter
 >
 > Note that even if you configure `FEATURES.toc[1].minHeadingLevel` in `src/config.ts` to include `1`, the title set by the `title` property in frontmatter won't be included in the auto-generated TOC — it only includes h1 headings written in the Markdown/MDX content.